Chart Color Schemes

 Murgon faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is high, with 27.8% of residents currently enrolled in formal education, comprising 12.7% in primary, 8.6% in secondary, and 1.8% in tertiary education.
+Educational participation is notably high, with 27.8% of residents currently enrolled in formal education.
+This includes 12.7% in primary education, 8.6% in secondary education, and 1.8% pursuing tertiary education.

 Frequently Asked Questions - Education